 - Advocate for sustained investment and focus on ensuring open infrastructure alternatives are available widely, with minimal barriers to participation, access, and cost.

-- Grow uptake and investment in open infrastructure by institutions and funders globally, via coalition building and targeted outreach to institutions and funders to activate their interest, use of, and investment in open infrastructure
+- Increase uptake and investment in open infrastructure by institutions and funders globally, via coalition building and targeted outreach to institutions and funders to activate their interest, use of, and investment in open infrastructure

 Goal 3: Provide strategic support & investment guidance for those looking to adopt, build, and sustain open infrastructure.